-Great Oak Dean Forest Hospice: 39 Broad Street Newent Association for the Disabled: 18 Church Street Newent Association for the Disabled: 8 Church Street
+Great Oak Dean Forest Hospice: 39 Broad Street

+Newent Association for the Disabled: 18 Church Street

+Newent Association for the Disabled: 8 Church Street

-- 4.3.7 Some traders report concern about the proportion of new goods on sale in charity shops.
-As charities are able to claim up to 80% discount on their business rates, this could be interpreted as unfair competition. - 4.3.8 There has been a decline in the number of charity shops within Newent town centre from 2008 data and 2013/14 data.
-One unit (Great Oak Dean Forest Hospice) has occupied the same unit in all the 2008, 2013 and 2014 data sets.
+- 4.1.7 Some traders report concern about the proportion of new goods on sale in charity shops.
+As charities are able to claim up to 80% discount on their business rates, this could be interpreted as unfair competition. - 4.1.8 One unit (Great Oak Dean Forest Hospice) has occupied the same unit in all the 2008, 2013, 2014 and 2015 data sets.

-4.4 Vacant
+4.2 Vacancy

-- 4.4.1 This indicator monitors the changes in a town centre's vacant retail units. - 4.4.2 An increase in vacant retail units in the town centres has traditionally been linked to economic decline both locally and nationally. - 4.4.3 This could however also be interpreted as a temporary opportunity for the town centre to re-balance strategically its visitor offer, and a chance for culture and leisure-related outlets and community services to gain more of a foothold in the town centre. - 4.4.4 Regardless of how vacant units are interpreted, their growth or decline forms an important element in the monitoring of the economic performance of any town centre. - 4.4.5 Newent Vacant Units 2014:
+- 4.2.1 This indicator monitors the changes in a town centre's vacant retail units. - 4.2.2 An increase in vacant retail units in the town centres has traditionally been linked to economic decline both locally and nationally. - 4.2.3 This could however also be interpreted as a temporary opportunity for the town centre to strategically re-balance its visitor offer, and for culture and leisure-related outlets and community services to gain more of a foothold in the town centre. - 4.2.4 Regardless of how vacant units are interpreted, their growth or decline forms an important element in the monitoring of the economic performance of any town centre.

 Vacant Unit Amount % of units that are Vacant

+6 6%

+Total town centre units surveyed - 100

+Vacant Unit Locations:

+Unit 5, Howell Jones Court, Newent

+The Black Dog, Church Street

+9 Church Street, Newent

+1a Court Lane, Newent

+10 Broad Street, Newent

-6 6.1%
+Vacant Unit Amount % of units that are Vacant 6 6.1%

 Total town centre units surveyed - 98

 Vacant Unit Locations:

 Unit 5, Howell Jones Court, Newent

 8 Church Street, Newent

-1 Court Lane, Newent

 1a Court Lane, Newent

-2 Court Lane, Newent

-31 Culver Street, Newer nt
+31 Culver Street, Newent

-4.4.6 Newent Vacant Units 2013: